11 Jan 2016

 France: Market Profile

-A number of Chinese mainland-origin products are subject to EU’s anti-dumping duties, including bicycles, candles, fasteners, ironing boards and saddles, which are of interest to Hong Kong exporters.
+- A number of Chinese mainland-origin products are subject to EU’s anti-dumping duties, including bicycles, bicycle parts, candles, ceramic tiles, ceramic tableware and kitchenware, fasteners, ironing boards and solar glass, which are of interest to Hong Kong exporters.

-Hong Kong’s total exports to France slid by 9% to US$418 million in the first month of 2013, while its imports from France grew by 7% to US$425 million.
+- Hong Kong’s total exports to France decreased by 10% to US$4.1 billion in the first eleven months of 2015, while its imports from France fell by 16% to US$4.4 billion.

 Current Economic Situation